The Circulatory System

 Atherosclerosis

 Atherosclerosis is a disorder of large and medium-sized arteries, such as the large coronary arteries that supply the heart muscle with oxygen.
 The disorder is characterized by a buildup of fatty deposits, called plaques, on the inner walls of arteries.
-These yellowish plaques consist of materials such as cholesterol, lipids, and cellular debris.
+These yellowish plaques are caused by chronic inflammation of the inner arterial wall, and consist of materials such as cholesterol, lipids, and cellular debris.
 They lead to a loss of elasticity in the artery and to ischemia, or a narrowing of the blood's passageway.
 The resulting decrease in smooth blood flow may ultimately deprive a vital organ, such as the heart or brain, of its blood supply.
 Loss of circulation to a limb may also occur.

 Atherosclerosis is the most common cause of coronary heart disease, including heart attacks.
 It is also a major cause of stroke.
 Half the mortality in Western societies results from heart and blood-vessel diseases, of which atherosclerosis, the most common lethal disease, is the major cause.

-The causes of atherosclerosis are not yet fully understood, but certain characteristics called risk factors tend occur in persons prone to atherosclerosis.
-These include high blood pressure, or hypertension, and high blood-cholesterol levels.
-Resistance to these factors appears to diminish with age, especially when accompanied by obesity and cigarette smoking.
-Atherosclerosis may also be manifested fairly rapidly in diseases such as diabetes, in which the concentration of blood lipids is raised.
+The causes of atherosclerosis are not generally admitted by the medical profession, but certain characteristics called risk factors are recognized in persons prone to atherosclerosis.
+These include high blood sugar, insulin resistance and high blood pressure or hypertension (increases turbulance in the arteries.)
+Resistance to these factors appears to diminish with age, especially when accompanied by unhealthy eating habits, obesity and cigarette smoking.
+Atherosclerosis may be manifested fairly rapidly in diseases such as diabetes.

-Medical evidence indicates that a low fiber diet high in saturated fats tends to promote atherosclerosis; while a healthy diet rich in antioxidants, regular exercise, and avoidance of smoking and hypertension can delay atherosclerosis, even in persons prone to the disease.
+Medical evidence indicates that, in addition to pro-inflammatory foods such as sugar and wheat, a low fiber diet high in trans fats, produced in food processing, promotes atherosclerosis; while a healthy diet rich in antioxidants, regular exercise, and avoidance of smoking can delay atherosclerosis, even in persons prone to the disease.
+Saturated fats are not the problem!.
+Polyunsaturated fats or oils are the dangerous fats.
+(See Natural Health School's Dietary Guidelines.)

 Atherosclerosis may result in occlusion or blockage of an artery.
 In many cases the cause of the blockage is a clot formation in a narrowed atherosclerotic area.
 In the coronary arteries this is the major cause of myocardial infarctions, or heart attacks.
 In peripheral arteries, such as those of the legs, severe narrowing can result in gangrene and can lead to surgical amputation.
 Since the condition appears to be accelerated in patients with diabetes mellitus, gangrene of the lower extremity is a significant danger for these persons.